-D. HRI Sourcing of Domestically Produced Products
+HRI Sourcing of Domestically Produced Products

 HRI sourcing of domestically produced products differs depending on the products.
-Below are various examples how each industry sources products.
+Below are various examples of how each industry sources products.

-- Sourcing poultry products for most international casual dining and fast food franchisors is done locally or from neighboring GCC countries.
+- Sourcing poultry products for most international casual dining and fast-food franchisors is done locally or from neighboring GCC countries.
 For example, the Supreme Food Group (SFG), a Riyadh based Saudi company, produces a wide range of poultry and side order items in accordance with customers' specifications and menu options.
-The firm currently supplies beef (mostly imported) and chicken burgers to Burger King (Middle East), Pizza Hut, Dairy Queen, Pans and Co, Fuddruckers and Applebee's (chicken burgers).
-In addition, the company manufactures and distributes its own range of poultry, red meat and side order items to the broader food service market.
-The firm's chicken and beef burgers are made from imported chicken meat and beef. - Meanwhile, the National Food Company (Americana), which is based in Jeddah, is certified to supply Hardee's with beef burgers.
-National Food Company is owned by the Americana

-Group (a Kuwait Food Company) that operates KFC, Hardee's and other American fast food chains and casual dining restaurants in Saudi Arabia.
-The firm's beef burgers are produced from imported beef.

-• Other local food producers provide various ingredients such as bakery items, buns, ketchup, mayonnaise, salad dressings, and shortenings to the food service sector.
+The firm currently supplies beef (mostly imported) and chicken burgers to Burger King (Middle East), Pizza Hut, Dairy Queen, Pans and Co, Fuddruckers, and Applebee's (chicken burgers).
+In addition, the company manufactures and distributes its own range of poultry, red meat, and side order items to the broader food service market. - Meanwhile, the National Food Company (Americana), which is based in Jeddah, is certified to supply Hardee's with beef burgers.
+National Food Company is owned by the Americana Group (a Kuwait Food Company) that operates KFC, Hardee's and other American fast-food chains and casual dining restaurants in Saudi Arabia.
+The firm's beef burgers are produced from imported beef. - Other local food producers provide various ingredients such as bakery items, buns, ketchup, mayonnaise, salad dressings, and shortenings to the food service sector.
 Most of these products are processed from imported raw materials.
 Sales representatives of local food producers visit HRI customers weekly, or even daily, to promote their products.

-E. International Chain Hotels and Resorts in Saudi Arabia
+International Chain Hotels and Resorts in Saudi Arabia